-Framing is part of the rough construction phase of building, and it mainly involves fastening 2-inch lumber.
-You construct walls by fastening two-by-fours together, and when building floors and roofs, you're usually joining two-by-sixs and even two-by-eights to each other.
-The nails have to be strong to resist shear forces, so builders usually use common nails as opposed to box nails because they are thicker.
+Framing is part of the rough construction phase of building, and it mainly involves fastening 2-by (1 1/2-inch-thick) lumber.
+You construct walls by fastening two-by-fours together, and when building floors and roofs, you're usually joining two-by-sixes and even two-by-eights to each other.
+The nails have to be strong to resist shear forces, so builders usually use common nails as opposed to box nails because commons are thicker.
 Common nails come in various lengths, and three of those lengths are especially important for framers.
 If you use a nail gun instead of a hammer, you'll need framing nails for the nail gun.
 Most guns shoot only one particular type of nail, so you have to choose the gun according to the task at hand.

 The Penny System